Malachov/predictit/README.md

     'predicts': 7,  # Number of predicted values - 7 by default
-    'datalength': 1000,  # The length of the data used for prediction 'compareit': 6,  # Visualize 6 best models 'repeatit': 50,  # Repeat calculation times on shifted data to evaluate error criterion 'other_columns': 0,  # Whether use other columns or not 'debug': 1,  # Whether print details and warnings
+    'datalength': 1000,  # The length of the data used for prediction 'print_number_of_models': 6,  # Visualize 6 best models
+    'repeatit': 50,  # Repeat calculation times on shifted data to evaluate error criterion 'other_columns': 0,  # Whether use other columns or not 'debug': 1,  # Whether print details and warnings

-    # Chose models that will be computed
+    # Chose models that will be computed - remove if you want to use all the models
     'used_models': {
         "AR (Autoregression)": predictit.models.statsmodels_autoregressive,